The Historic Park Inn: A Look Inside

 Bathrooms

 Since each room is unique, you’ll also find a variety of bathroom styles.
-My room was handicap accessible, so it featured a roll-in shower with no ledge to maneuver.
+I had a handicap-accessible room featuring a roll-in shower with no ledge to maneuver.
 Other bathrooms feature clawfoot bathtubs for those who enjoy old-world charm.
-The big excitement in our group was who would get Room 230, rumored to have the in-room hot tub.
+The big excitement in our group was who would get Room 230, which was rumored to have the in-room hot tub.
 When booking your room, discuss your needs with the registration desk, and you’ll be sure to have the type of facilities you need.
 The bathrooms offer Roam bath products.

 This is the registration desk at the Historic Park Inn Hotel in Mason City, Iowa.